Why is investing in the best email marketing tool for your company important?

 To compare and contrast with other email marketing tools, here’s a snapshot of Keap’s functionality:

-Monthly Pricing: varies based on level of service and number of contacts.
+Monthly pricing varies based on level of service and number of contacts.
 The least expensive plan, which provides basic email marketing and CRM functionality, is $79 per month for one user and 500 contacts.
-As you can see the business model is more geared towards enterprises, but if you want to make them your strategic engine for small business CRM and marketing, the investment would be a wise one to make.
+As you can see the business model is more geared towards enterprises, but if you want to make them your strategic engine for small business CRM and marketing, the investment would be a wise one to make to turn leads into customers and build email workflows.

 Mailchimp is the default beginner’s email marketing software today as Constant Contact was back in the day.
 Mailchimp became the default because of their free plan.